-So your enemy lives in Canada and has Canadian citizenship but half his DNA is American.
-Then add to that the fact that his Grandmother on his Dad’s side was a Navajo born in Los Angeles, so he’s one-quarter Native-American on that side too—so he’s 3/4’s US blood but you’ll hunt him because he wears a maple leaf?
+So the enemy lives in Canada and has Canadian citizenship but half their DNA travelled up from America.
+Then add to that the fact that their Grandmother on their Dad’s side was a Navajo born in Los Angeles, so they’re also one-quarter Native-American on that side too—so the ‘enemy’ is 3/4’s ‘American’ but we’ll hunt them because they wear a maple leaf?

 Likewise, the concept of nations are quite recent and many are changing today much like the names of cities and countries.
-Borders are generally decided by post-war bureaucrats who lack sufficient knowledge of local history and culture to make wise decisions, which is why they’re later fought over.
+Borders are generally decided by post-war bureaucrats who innocently lack sufficient knowledge of local history and culture to make wise decisions, which is why they’re later often fought over.

-If any of us were mistreated long enough you would eventually be capable of doing very ugly things.
-So we have to be careful or we’ll end up accidentally doing ugly things to a decent person just because of fears and definitions, not because there’s an actual issue between us and them.
+If any of us were mistreated long enough we would eventually be capable of doing very ugly things.
+We must stay humble and be careful or we’ll end up accidentally doing ugly things to a decent person just because of fears and definitions, not because there’s an actual issue between us and them.

 peace. literally. s.